S.M. Gold Ltd leads losers in 'B' group

-Shreeji Translogistics Ltd, Wardwizard Innovations & Mobility Ltd, RSWM Ltd and Kridhan Infra Ltd are among the other losers in the BSE's 'B' group today, 29 August 2022.
+Rama Phosphates Ltd, Ruchira Papers Ltd, G K P Printing & Packaging Ltd and Premier Explosives Ltd are among the other losers in the BSE's 'B' group today, 30 August 2022.

-Shreeji Translogistics Ltd, Wardwizard Innovations & Mobility Ltd, RSWM Ltd and Kridhan Infra Ltd are among the other losers in the BSE's 'B' group today, 29 August 2022.
+Rama Phosphates Ltd, Ruchira Papers Ltd, G K P Printing & Packaging Ltd and Premier Explosives Ltd are among the other losers in the BSE's 'B' group today, 30 August 2022.

 S.M.
-Gold Ltd tumbled 9.96% to Rs 55.6 at 14:32 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 4.72 lakh shares were traded on the counter so far as against the average daily volumes of 86502 shares in the past one month.
+Gold Ltd lost 9.98% to Rs 50.05 at 14:32 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 2.45 lakh shares were traded on the counter so far as against the average daily volumes of 1.08 lakh shares in the past one month.

-Shreeji Translogistics Ltd lost 8.20% to Rs 277.
-The stock was the second biggest loser in 'B' group.On the BSE, 17067 shares were traded on the counter so far as against the average daily volumes of 12380 shares in the past one month.
+Rama Phosphates Ltd crashed 7.99% to Rs 328.
+The stock was the second biggest loser in 'B' group.On the BSE, 43704 shares were traded on the counter so far as against the average daily volumes of 23030 shares in the past one month.

-Wardwizard Innovations & Mobility Ltd crashed 6.38% to Rs 60.2.
-The stock was the third biggest loser in 'B' group.On the BSE, 7.8 lakh shares were traded on the counter so far as against the average daily volumes of 3.49 lakh shares in the past one month.
+Ruchira Papers Ltd tumbled 7.08% to Rs 146.95.
+The stock was the third biggest loser in 'B' group.On the BSE, 93142 shares were traded on the counter so far as against the average daily volumes of 79287 shares in the past one month.

-RSWM Ltd plummeted 5.99% to Rs 394.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 14606 shares were traded on the counter so far as against the average daily volumes of 24719 shares in the past one month.
+G K P Printing & Packaging Ltd corrected 5.00% to Rs 129.25.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 4934 shares were traded on the counter so far as against the average daily volumes of 5.53 lakh shares in the past one month.

-Kridhan Infra Ltd pared 5.79% to Rs 4.23.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 1.26 lakh shares were traded on the counter so far as against the average daily volumes of 14538 shares in the past one month.
+Premier Explosives Ltd fell 5.00% to Rs 492.6.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 9405 shares were traded on the counter so far as against the average daily volumes of 3548 shares in the past one month.

 Powered by Capital Market - Live News